chessapig/chessapig.github.io/_posts/blog/2024-01-14-spherical-sticks.md

 Now for today's question: *Must a stick bomb be planar?*  Can I make something like the ICTS model using stick bomb design principles?

 Perhaps counterintuitively, I don't see an issue with a non-planar stick bomb.
 Instead of weaving the sticks on a 2D plane, we can weave them along the surface of a sphere.
 Topologically the weaves are identical: A sphere with a point missing is topologically indistinguishable from a plane.
 The difference is geometric, the spacing between crossings and the length of sticks.
-The existence of non-plananr stick bombs is not up to math, but to physics: Could a spherical stick bomb still hold together under friction alone?
+The existence of non-planar stick bombs is not up to math, but to physics: Could a spherical stick bomb still hold together under friction alone?